-Yes, as I said, it will die down unless you keep putting more logs on the fire of those who want to judge you.
+Yes, as I said, the noise will die down.
+That is unless you put more logs on the fire.
+Those who judge you would like that.

-You will learn more about both yourself and each other and how to give and get support during times of change.
+In short, you will learn more about both yourself and each other.
+In addition, you’ll learn how to give and get support during times of change.

-If you give it a shot and there are still too many potholes, THEN you can go in a new direction.
+In addition, give your present job a fair shot.
+If, over time, there are still too many potholes, then you can go in a new direction.